Cruises From New York City

 There are also unique one way cruises to New England and Canada aboard the spectacular Emerald Princess with a duration of 15 days.

-The majority of New York cruises leave from Manhattan, giving the additional amazing experience of cruising down the Hudson, past the Statue of Liberty and taking in the breathtaking Manhattan skyline before sailing on to your dream vacation to the Caribbean.
+The majority cruises from New York leave from Manhattan, giving the additional amazing experience of cruising down the Hudson, past the Statue of Liberty and taking in the breathtaking Manhattan skyline before sailing on to your dream vacation to the Caribbean.
 The main cruise lines utilizing this port are Norwegian and Carnival but you will also find cruises out of Manhattan with Princess and Holland America with many sailings all year round.

 Awarded “Best US Homeport” by TravelAge West magazine, New York City has been serving cruise passengers longer than any other US city.
 In 2004, to secure its position as a first-class passenger terminal, the City of New York began a program of $200 million in capital investment at the cruise terminals.
 The upgrades at Manhattan Cruise Terminal allow Pier 88 and Pier 90 to serve the world’s biggest ships.
 An additional $4 million investment in Passenger Boarding Bridges is being made to handle the world’s newest and largest ships.